← All articles

 Map the RevenueCat events to Meta purchase events, and be deliberate about which ones you send:

-• Trial start: fine as a soft signal, do not optimise on it.
+• Trial start: fine as a soft signal, though optimising on it is its own trap.

 • Trial conversion: this is a real purchase, send it.